ICML2022-LBYL/LBYL2022/README.md

 |       50%       | 0.00004  | 0.0002 |   45.71   |  32.58  |    12.37   |

 ### ResNet50 on CIFAR-100
+We only provide implementation of Coreset in ResNet-50 on CIFAR-100 because authors of Coreset did not offer the implementation on CNNs.
+If you test the Coreset, run the below command

+    python main.py --arch ResNet50 --pretrained ./saved_models/ResNet.cifar100.original.50.pth.tar --model-type coreset --dataset cifar100 --pruning-ratio 0.1

 The following results can be reproduced with command:

     python main.py --arch ResNet50 --pretrained ./saved_models/ResNet.cifar100.original.50.pth.tar --model-type OURS --dataset cifar100 --criterion l2-norm --lamda-1 0.00002 --lamda-2 0.006 --pruning-ratio 0.1